Ensono/amido.github.io/docs/testing/testing_in_nx/playwright_nx.md

 ```

 ### Running your playwright tests
 Using NX we can very easily run our tests, either for the a specific project, or against any affected projects.
-NX will handle provisioning and tearing down of the webserver automatically!
+NX will handle provisioning and tearing down of the web server automatically!
 Using the NX ‘affected’ capability allows you to run only the tests within a mono repo where the codebase has changes since the ‘master’ commit.
 (See the [docs](https://nx.dev/concepts/affected) for more information)